IntellectualSites/PlotSquared/README.md

 Whilst we provide a whole load of unique features, the biggest focus is to provide a lag-free and smooth experience.

+***NOTE:** This is the branch for the 1.13+ version of PlotSquared.
+Switch to the master branch for legacy PlotSquared.*

 ## Links

 * [Download](https://github.com/IntellectualSites/PlotSquared/releases/tag/dev)